| |

 Asparagus puff pastry before baking

-Sprinkle with chili flakes (if using) and season with salt and pepper.
+Sprinkle with grated Parmesan and chili flakes.
+Season with salt and pepper.

 Unbaked asparagus goat cheese tart with chili flakes

-Bake in preheated oven for 22 – 24 minutes, or until pastry is flaky and golden brown.
+Bake in preheated oven for 25-30 minutes, or until pastry turns flaky and golden brown.
 Sprinkle with fresh thyme leaves.
 Serve warm.

 Goat cheese and asparagus tart

 Puff pastry tart is best served on the day it is made.
-Wrap leftovers in foil and store in the refrigerator for up to two days.
+Wrap leftovers in foil and store in the refrigerator for up to 2 days.
 Do not reheat.

 • Category: Savory